SoftUni-Internal/interactive-content/EN/04-Spring-Introduction-MVC/02-Spring-Controllers.md

 return "home-view";
 }
 ```
-In this example the method `home()` will be executed when the `/home` route is requested.
+In this example, the method `home()` will be executed when the `/home` route is requested.

-This method returns a string, which is the name of a vuew ("home-view").
+This method returns a string, which is the name of a view ("home-view").

 ``` java
 @RequestMapping("/home")